oplS16projects/SpaceXplore/README.md

 ### Analysis
 To allow the user to move the spacecraft anywhere on the screen we will use cons, car and cdr.
 Use FoldL for handling situations when the health of the spacecraft is low or when the the spacecraft hits an object.
 Use recusion to create multiple obstacles.
 We will use inheritance and map .....................

-Explain what approaches from class you will bring to bear on the project.
-Be explicit: e.g., will you use recursion?
-How?
-Will you use map/filter/reduce?
-How?
-Will you use data abstraction?
-Will you use object-orientation?
-Will you use functional approaches to processing your data?
-Will you use state-modification approaches?
-A combination?

 ### Data set or other source materials
 We will be building our own simulation and creating our own data.
 We will however be using 2D sprits from randowm websites for our game.